-Care to bump elbows with celebrities like Pharrell Williams, DJ Khaled, and Hailey Baldwin while dining?
+Care to bump elbows with celebrities like Pharrell Williams, DJ Khaled, and Hailey Baldwin (Bieber) while dining?
 Visit Planta — one of Miami’s hottest new vegan restaurants.
 This plant-based paradise for the who’s who in Miami is brought to you by nightlife entrepreneur turned restaurateur David Grutman.
 The creator of the well-known nightlife establishments including LIV, Story, and Komodo brings that same fire to Planta.
 The eatery sources ingredients directly from their very own rooftop garden, which help serve up those innovative renditions of “meaty” cheeseburgers, sweet ceviche, and amazing crispy tater tots.

-Chef Chloe rose to fame as the first vegan chef to win Food Network’s Cupcake Wars, and now she has brought her gateway to plant-based heaven with the opening of Chef Chloe and the Vegan Café.
+Chef Chloe rose to fame as the first vegan chef to win Food Network’s Cupcake Wars, and now she has brought her plant-based heaven to Miami with the opening of Chef Chloe and the Vegan Café.
 Within Miami’s first-ever vegan food hall, St. Roch Market, this café brings together vegans and meat-eaters for an eclectic mix of sweet and savory menu items, including a rainbow sprinkle cake, truffle avocado toast, butternut-squash nachos, and sweet potato and cashew mac ’n’ cheese.

 Is there any chef who masters culinary creations more aesthetically pleasing than Matthew Kenney?
 The vegan celebrity chef is back at it again in the Magic City with his newest creation, plnthouse, following the success of the gone-too-soon vegan dream in Wynwood, Plant Food + Wine.
 Plnthouse established its roots at South Beach’s 1 Hotel, and there, Kenney unleashed delicious, rainbow-hued, healthy food.
 Positioned in Miami’s active beach community, the restaurant’s sun-drenched atmosphere is all things airy and gorgeous.
 So, once you’ve picked your jaw up from the floor, move it over to the table and you can start eating your veggie-loving heart out.